woleet/woleet-openapi-js-client/docs/ReceiptApi.md

 Get the proof receipt of an anchor.

 Use this operation to retrieve the ChainPoint standard receipt associated to a given anchor.
-This endpoint can be accessed publicly: authentication is required only to retreive private anchors&#39; receipts.
-Public anchors&#39; receipts can be retreived without authentication.
+This endpoint can be accessed publicly: authentication is required only to retrieve private anchors&#39; receipts.
+Public anchors&#39; receipts can be retrieved with or without authentication.

 ### Example
 ```javascript